10 Tips to Emotionally Engage Your Partner

 10. If you don’t get what you need, get help.
 If you can’t make progress by yourself, bring in a third party.
 If you’re having an issue at work, the other person can be from the office or even an outside consultant.
 Or if it’s a personal issue, find a good counselor.
 Most times an objective listener can guide everyone involved to a common resolution.

-Miscommunication is the number one reason most people don’t get along.
+Miscommunication is a major reason why people don’t get along.
 Whether it’s from a lack of understanding or something misspoken, you can use your emotions to help you heal the hurt with a thoughtful conversation.